surferxo3/rabbitmq-demo/README.md

   * For running your script goto: [http://vm-server-ip:5672/sender.php] (http://vm-server-ip:5672/sender.php).
   * For accessing management panel goto: [http://vm-server-ip:15672] (http://vm-server-ip:15672).

-This demo was build with love during learning of AMQP.
+This demo was built with love during learning of AMQP.
 For more info about [ME] (http://bit.ly/msharaf-linkedin) visit my profile.